angushtlam/remiges/lib/components/Subheader/README.md

 Subheader is a text component for prominent text.

 ## Component
+> Subheader is a Displayable and Sizable component.

 | Prop Name  | Required?  | Type       | Description                         | Default |
 | ---------- | ---------- | ---------- | ----------------------------------- | ------- |